Protoford/cp_mechanic_auto_shop/README.md

 >1- Drag and Drop the cp_mechanic_auto_shop folder into the resources/[local] folder;
 >
->2- add this line "start cp_mechanic_auto_shop on server.cfg" near the end of your start and ensure lists.
+>2- add this line "ensure cp_mechanic_auto_shop" in server.cfg near the end of your start and ensure lists.

 **Extremelly important: if you're using EssentialMode step 2 needs to be bellow the "start essentialmode" line so the dependencies load first.**